Naveennnkumar-Bit/FIFA21-Data-Transformation/README.md

 # FIFA 21 Dataset Cleaning and Transformation ⚽📊

 ## **Overview**
-This project showcases my expertise in data cleaning and transformation by addressing real-world data quality issues in the FIFA 21 dataset.
-The goal was to prepare the dataset for analysis by ensuring consistency, accuracy, and usability.
+This project demonstrates my ability to clean and transform the FIFA 21 dataset to ensure accuracy, consistency, and usability for analysis.
+Using Excel and Power Query, I addressed various data quality issues and prepared the dataset for deeper analysis.

+---

 ## **Skills Demonstrated**
-- Advanced Excel techniques, including Power Query transformations.
-- Data standardization and format unification.
+- Data cleaning and transformation in Excel and Power Query.
-- Problem-solving for real-world messy datasets.

-## **Project Highlights**
-- Addressed challenges in inconsistent wage and contract data.
+- Handling inconsistencies in data formatting and structure.
-- Standardized height and weight formats for uniformity.
-- Applied advanced transformations to streamline the data cleaning process.

-## **Dataset Summary**
-- **Source**: FIFA 21 player data.
-- **Key Columns**: Player names, ratings, contracts, ages, wages, and physical attributes.
+- Improving data quality for accurate analysis.

+---

 ## **Challenges and Solutions**
-1. **Inconsistent Wage Formats**
-   - **Problem**: Wages were represented in varying formats (e.g., "€100K").
-   - **Solution**: Used Power Query to unify and convert values.

-2. **Contract Start and End Dates**
-   - **Problem**: Dates were unstructured.
+- **Data Quality Issues**: Identified and filtered out missing values and inconsistencies in various columns.
+- **Player Ratings & Names**: Refined player ratings and cleaned player names for consistency.
-   - **Solution**: Separated and standardized the dates for clarity.
+- **Contract Data**: Separated start/end dates, merged columns, and standardized contract information.
+- **Wage & Height/Weight Data**: Standardized wage data and converted height/weight units for consistency.
+- **Power Query Transformations**: Applied advanced transformations to automate and streamline data cleaning.
+- **Final Review**: Performed a comprehensive review to ensure all cleaning steps were applied correctly.

+---

+## **Tools Used** 🛠️
+- **Excel**: For data cleaning and transformations.
+- **Power Query**: To automate complex transformations and enhance efficiency.

+---

 ## **Key Takeaways**
-- Enhanced the dataset's analytical readiness.
-- Improved data consistency for actionable insights.

-## **Visuals**
-_Before and After Screenshots_
-(Include screenshots here.)
+- Ensured the dataset was ready for analysis by addressing quality issues.
+- Standardized key attributes like player ratings, contract details, and physical data.

+---

 ## **Future Improvements**
-- Explore automation for similar cleaning tasks using Python.
+- Automate cleaning tasks using Python.
-- Perform detailed exploratory data analysis (EDA) on the cleaned dataset.
+- Conduct exploratory data analysis (EDA) on the cleaned dataset.

+---

-## **Contact**
+## **Contact** ✉️
 Feel free to reach out with feedback or questions!